weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/A quick start.md

 cmap_student2 = [['F', 'B'], ['F', 'C'], ['F', 'E']] cmap_student3 = [['A', 'G'], ['G', 'C'], ['G', 'D']]

-student1 = cookiemilk.cmap2graph(cmap_student1, data_type='pair', read_from_file=False)
+student1 = cookiemilk.cmap2graph(data=cmap_student1, data_type='proposition', read_from_file=False)
-student2 = cookiemilk.cmap2graph(cmap_student2, data_type='pair', read_from_file=False)
+student2 = cookiemilk.cmap2graph(data=cmap_student2, data_type='proposition', read_from_file=False)
-student3 = cookiemilk.cmap2graph(cmap_student3, data_type='pair', read_from_file=False)
+student3 = cookiemilk.cmap2graph(data=cmap_student3, data_type='proposition', read_from_file=False)
 ```

-To use the function `average_graph`, we need to include three students' networks in a list object.
-And we also need to provide all of the key-terms.
+To use the function `average_graph`, we need to include three students' graphs in a list object, and we also need to provide all of the key-terms.

 ```
 # arrange data
 data = list([student1, student2, student3])

-keyterms = ['A', 'B', 'C', 'D', 'E', 'F', 'G']
+key_terms = ['A', 'B', 'C', 'D', 'E', 'F', 'G']
 ```

 In general, `average_graph` works as the following steps.
-First, each network will be represented as an n×n matrix (n = the number of key-terms).
+First, each graph will be represented as an n×n matrix (n = the number of key-terms).
 Each value in the matrix will be 1 or 0, with 1 = 'connected' and 0 = 'unconnected'.
-Second, a mean matrix based on all matrices will be defined and converted to a NetworkX graph.
-Third, the average network will be converted to a PFNet if the argument `PFNet`=TRUE.
+Second, a mean matrix based on all matrices will be defined and converted to a graph.
+Third, the average graph will be converted to a PFNet if the argument `PFNet=TRUE`.
 Finally, if the argument `n_core` is an integer, for example, 4, an average network containing only the four most important key-terms and related links will be returned.
-If the argument `n_core` is False (i.e., the default value), an average network containing all key-terms and links will be returned.
+If the argument `n_core` is False (i.e., the default value), an average network containing all key-terms and related links will be returned.

 Now, I will show you three approaches to generating average networks.
-NOTE: I only recommend the first and the second approach, and the third approach is just shown for explanations.
-The first approach (i.e., `average1`) generates an average PFNet containing all key-terms.
-The second approach (i.e., `average2`) generates an average PFNet **BUT** only containing the four most important key-terms and related links.
-The third approach (i.e., `average3`) generates an average non-PFNet graph with weighted edges.
+NOTE: I only recommend the first and the second approach, and the third approach is just shown for the explanation.
+The first approach (which results in `average1`) generates an average PFNet containing all key-terms.
+The second approach (which results in `average2`) generates an average PFNet **BUT** only containing the four most important key-terms and related links.
+The third approach (which results in `average3`) generates an average non-PFNet graph with weighted edges.

 ```
 # average
-average1 = cookiemilk.average_graph(data=data, keyterms=keyterms, n_core=False, pfnet=True)
+average1 = cookiemilk.average_graph(data=data, key_terms=key_terms, n_core=False, pfnet=True)
-average2 = cookiemilk.average_graph(data=data, keyterms=keyterms, n_core=4, pfnet=True)
+average2 = cookiemilk.average_graph(data=data, key_terms=key_terms, n_core=4, pfnet=True)
-average3 = cookiemilk.average_graph(data=data, keyterms=keyterms, n_core=False, pfnet=False)
+average3 = cookiemilk.average_graph(data=data, key_terms=key_terms, n_core=False, pfnet=False)

 import networkx as nx
 import matplotlib.pyplot as plt